router-protocol/cw-bridge-contract-template/Developing.md

 While the Wasm calls (`instantiate`, `execute`, `query`) accept JSON, this is not enough information to use it.
 We need to expose the schema for the expected messages to the clients.
-You can generate this schema by calling `cargo schema`, which will output 4 files in `./schema`, corresponding to the 3 message types the contract accepts, as well as the internal `State`.
+You can generate this schema by calling `cargo schema`, which will output 3 files in `./schema`, corresponding to the 3 message types the contract accepts.

 These files are in standard json-schema format, which should be usable by various client side tools, either to auto-generate codecs, or just to validate incoming